zara3x/etsy-handmade-filter/README.md

 - **Rate limiting errors**: The extension includes delays and caching to prevent this, but if you see red error overlays, you might have to wait a few minutes before continuing to browse.
 The extension will automatically retry failed items.
 - **Access Denied**: If you use this too heavily it's possible Etsy will give you a captcha to solve and even block access to the website - don't panic just wait half an hour and try again.
 - **Filter panel not appearing**: Refresh the page or check the browser console for errors
-- **Results not being modified**: Sometimes the page gets in a weird state so check and recheck a setting to re-trigger the filtering or reload the page
+- **Results not being modified**: Sometimes the page gets in a weird state so check and recheck a setting to re-trigger the filtering

 ## ⚖️ License